Kaperskyguru/strapi-int-test/README.md

 # Instructions

-The project folder contains two folders, `br` for the Backend and `fr` for the Frontend.
+The project folder contains two folders, `be` for the Backend and `fr` for the Frontend.
 Each folder is a standalone application but the Frontend depends on the Backend API.

 The Backend application uses a `postgres` database which you can install and input the credentials in the `.env` file of the Backend folder.